dapplets/dapplet-docs/docs/ex06-viewport-adapter.md

 title: "Ex06: Viewport adapter"
 ---

-Task: change twitter adapter to **common** adapter and check it on Twitter.
+Task: change twitter adapter to **common** adapter and check it on Twitter and Dapplets.org

 The initial code for this example is in [master](https://github.com/dapplets/dapplet-template/tree/master).